Investing in arts organizations and artists to help grow the economy in Upper Manhattan.

 The following eligibility requirements apply to all organizations and/or artist-driven projects:

-- The organization or project’s principal mission must be arts and culture.
+- The organization or project’s principal mission must be the production and/or presentation of arts and culture for public audiences.

 - Must be a registered 501(c)(3) nonprofit.
 Individual artists or unincorporated collectives and groups must have an approved fiscal sponsor.